maxtrof/nats-gui-tools/README.md

 # nats-gui-tools
 ### Looking for something similar to Postman, but for NATS?
 You've found it!
+Cross-platform and free.

 ## Features: